bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

 tags: [linebreak, inline]
 ---

 Sometimes we like to begin a new line without starting a whole new text block.
-Placing such a hard-line break gets complicated when **hard-line wraps** control the line length inside our Markdown files.
+Placing such a hard-line break gets complicated when **hard-line wraps** determine the line length inside the Markdown content files.
 {.p-first} <!--more-->

 ## Syntax